-Libya for most part is covered with desert.
+Libya, for the most part, is covered with desert.
 This country is enormous, f.e. distance from Tripoli to the southernmost point of Libya exceeds the distance between Tripoli and Vienna.
 This giant land has lots of secrets – landmarks created by long lost cultures.
 Highlights of Libya are:

 - Roman and Greek heritage.
-African provinces among the richest in Roman Empire, here flourished arts and sciences.
+African provinces were among the richest in the Roman Empire and here flourished arts and sciences.
 Time has passed and now we can admire just ruins of these ancient cities.

 - Heritage of Garamantes.
-Most interesting indigenous culture in Libya is the rich and too little known culture of Garamantes which flourished in the time period between 500 BC and 700 AD.
-Although little mentioned today, this was high developed and very interesting culture, Garamantes built extensive underground irrigation systems and amazing cities.
+The most interesting indigenous culture in Libya is the rich and too little known culture of Garamantes which flourished in the time period between 500 BC and 700 AD.
+Although little mentioned today, this was a highly developed and very interesting culture, Garamantes built extensive underground irrigation systems and amazing cities.

 Featured: Leptis Magna